Thu 19 Jun 2025

 How to make your Neonatal Home Phototherapy Service operational

-Through engaging presentations, useful Q&A time and in-depth discussions, this interactive and experience-led guidance by Leicester Neonatal Home Care Team will feature:
+Through engaging presentations, useful Q&A time and in-depth discussions, this interactive and experience-led guidance by Leicester Neonatal Home Care Team featured:

 • Evidenced based facts and cost savings: sharing the challenges, opportunities and outcomes